 Their idyllic life is shattered when King Fernando is struck by a mysterious sickness and can only be healed by the song of the mythical bird, Adarna.
 Anyone wanting to capture the bird must travel to its home on Mount Tabor, a journey that is difficult and froth with danger.
 After his first two brothers fail on their quest, Prince Juan bravely takes on the task to save his father.

-An enduring epic that remains one of our great cultural treasures, the Ibong Adarna story is reborn as an entertaining play with original music.
+The Ibong Adarna story is an enduring epic that remains one of our great cultural treasures.
+Now, it is reborn as an entertaining play complete with original music.
 Suitable for children of all ages, The Quest for the Adarna is an original RTYA Production under Creative Director Joy Virata, assisted by co-directors Jamie Wilson and Naths Everett, with music by Rony Fortich and book and lyrics by Luna Griño-Inocian.

 A wonderful cast completes this production, featuring both stage veterans and fresh faces.
 The titular Adarna will be played by Carla Guevara-Laforteza, Shiela Valderrama-Martinez, Andrea Monique Alvarado, and Cara Barredo.
 Joining them are Arion Sanchez, Jim Andrew Ferrer, Ade Valenzona as Prince Pedro, Vinni Todd, Luis Marcelo, and Sean Nolasco as Prince Diego, and Leo John Guinid, Diego Aranda, and Neo Rivera as Prince Juan.